Nucleomics-VIB/bionano-tools/README.md

 ### **smap2bed.pl**

 The perl script **[smap2bed.pl](general-tools/smap2bed.pl)** will create a BED file from a 'smap' file.
 The resulting file can be used with **[BEDTools](http://bedtools.readthedocs.org/en/latest/)** to go further.
 Note that we need to work more on that piece of code as the SV data is not straightforward.
 Any suggestions would be welcome to make this one more useful.
+The script also reports the distribution of Confidence scores and allows identifying relevant cutoff values for a second run (it is possible to get the cutoff value for any given percentile limit by modifying the '-p' argument).

 **smap2bed.pl -h**
 ```bash